 The card added primary collision coverage when renting cars, and has added numerous transfer partners like Air France KLM, Virgin Atlantic, Emirates and Iberia (though losing Korean).
 And yet for some people it’s an afterthought.
 It shouldn’t be.

 What happened?
-Chase Sapphire Reserve, that’s what, became the ‘it’ card when it launched almost two years ago (information about Sapphire Reserve is neither provided nor reviewed by Chase).
+Chase Sapphire Reserve®, that’s what, became the ‘it’ card when it launched three years ago (information about Sapphire Reserve is neither provided nor reviewed by Chase).
 At the outset everyone wanted one, and if they had fewer than 5 new cards in the last 24 months they were getting one.
 3 points per dollar on travel and dining and a Priority Pass was sexy.

 There’s no longer unlimited free guesting with the Priority Pass that comes with that card.
 And anecdotally talking to a lot of readers it has seemed much tougher to get the Sapphire Reserve over the last 18 months than it did wen the card first launched.